-My background in the culinary arts began with instruction from my mother, Ann, a prize-winning cook who developed original recipes while feeding our large family.
-From the moment I discovered my mom’s old Betty Crocker cookbook as a little girl, I’ve been fascinated with cookbooks and all the culinary possibilities they hold.
-Over my lifetime, I’ve collected a library of well over 1,200!
-I use them as recipe inspiration for my clients and for cooking at home, however, I’m always dreaming up new recipes the way my mom did.
+My background in the culinary arts began with instruction from my mother, a prize-winning cook who developed original recipes while feeding our large family.
+From the moment I discovered her old Betty Crocker cookbook as a child, I’ve been fascinated with cookbooks and all the culinary possibilities they hold.
+Over my lifetime, I’ve collected a library of well over 1,200 and read them like novels.
+They inspire me, however, I’m always dreaming up new recipes the way my mom did.

-The farm-to-table, free-range and wild-caught concepts so important today aren’t new to me, it was our way of life on our picturesque central Wisconsin farm.
+The farm-to-table, free-range and wild-caught concepts so important today is how I grew up.
+It was our way of life on our picturesque central Wisconsin farm.
 Milk didn’t come from a carton, it came from the barn!
-My amazing 91-year-old father still tends the huge garden we had, forages for mushrooms and berries in the woods, hunts and ice fishes.
+My amazing 91-year-old father still tends a huge garden, forages for mushrooms and berries in the woods, hunts and ice fishes.

 Cooking was my creative outlet while living in Wisconsin and working in the business field there for over 20 years.
-I honed my culinary skills through self-instruction, through classes for the home chef at Jill Prescott’s Ecole de Cuisine in Mequon and through practical experience working for a caterer on weekends.
+I honed my culinary skills through self-instruction, through various classes and through practical experience working for a caterer on weekends.

-You’ll find my passion for travel–especially throughout the European and Mediterranean regions–reflected in my cooking.
+My passion for travel–especially throughout the European and Mediterranean regions–is reflected in my cooking.
 While traveling, I like to immerse myself in the local cuisine.
 I’ve done week-long training in Italian Gastronomy at the Academia Barilla in Parma, Italy, classes at Le Cordon Bleu in Paris and the Culinary Institute of America’s Greystone campus in Napa Valley.

 I’m a member of the American Personal and Private Chef Association (APPCA) based in San Diego and was trained in the personal chef field by their education arm, the APPCA Institute.
 I helped write the Personal Chef International Code of Ethics, served on the APPCA Executive Advisory Committee and was the 2010 APPCA CHEF OF THE YEAR.
 I’m licensed, insured and certified as a Food Protection Manager through ServSafe™ (the same certification required of restaurant managers).

-I include plenty of tips and information to help you succeed in making each dish.
-However, if you need assistance on any recipe, please get in touch with me at firstname.lastname@example.org.
-So grab a chair, a cup of tea or a glass of wine and meet me in the kitchen!
+I have creative new recipes for you all the time, so grab a chair, a cup of tea or a glass of wine and meet me in the kitchen!